Summits & Skills 4000m

 Is this course for me?

-ISM has designed this course to give you a safe and fun introduction to summer alpine mountaineering.
-Each day is different, starting with the beginings of basic rock climbing and ropework, to putting on crampons and using a mountaineering ice axe for the first time, through to understanding the mountain environment and climbing your first alpine summits.
-After learning these basic skills we pull all that learning together, and climb a 4000m peak at the end of the week.
+Each day is different, starting with the beginnings of basic rock climbing and ropework, putting on crampons, using a mountaineering ice axe for the first time, through to understanding the mountain environment and climbing your first alpine summits.

 An Introduction to Alpine Mountaineering